 The clouds are coming in…

-Well, it means from today we extract hit-level / not sampled data from your favorite FREE GA view and upload it automatically to your BigQuery project.
+Well, it means we can extract hit-level / not sampled data from your favorite FREE GA view and upload it automatically to your BigQuery project.
 Just like the big boys do with GA 360 but just less expensive.

 It updates the data automatically behind the scenes every morning.
 And with NO HANDS – YAY!